 - Sort; I suggest working clockwise from the entrance-either garage door or door to house.
 Work your way around the room one wall at a time around sorting items into keep, donate and toss.
 If you don’t have an immediate way to store/re-install an item make a note and set the item in the general zone where it needs to go and come back to it.
 Try to keep focused on one area at a time and not go back and forth between the room.
 If you are able to move everything out to a holding area then keep things grouped by zone in bins to be returned when ready.

 - Clean as you go and make basic repairs/maintenance updates such as installing hooks, shelves etc. This can be done one wall or zone at a time or with the whole room if it’s been cleared.

-- Return items to their new homes, this might require grouping and labeling items into bins, installing pegboards or slat walls with hooks, simple hooks or nails, shelving, bins/baskets etc.
+- Store items in their new homes, this might require grouping and labeling items into bins, installing pegboards or slat walls with hooks, simple hooks or nails, shelving, bins/baskets etc.

 Think vertical and don’t forget overhead storage space!
 Make sure these systems are well secured!!
 Give them a good tug to make sure things don’t come tumbling down when you or the kids go to grab something.
 Keep kids, heavy and more frequently used items lower to the ground (but make sure they are water proof if necessary) and lighter and less frequently used or more dangerous tools mounted up higher.

-- Donate & dump…Don’t forget to get the stuff that you have purged out the door as quickly as possible!
+- Finally, and possibly most importantly, donate & dump…Don’t forget to get the stuff that you have purged out the door as quickly as possible!
 When stuff lingers it has tendency to find its way back in so don’t let that happen!